Hallet Ara

 Hallet Ara (حلة عارا) is a Syrian village in the Jableh District in Latakia Governorate.
 According to the Syria Central Bureau of Statistics (CBS), Hallet Ara had a population of 1,015 in the 2004 census.
+Its inhabitants are Alawites.
+The village is built across a steep escarpment above the Hallet Ara valley.
+It was among the Alawite villages that revolted or resisted Ottoman authority in the period immediately following the Ottoman conquest of Syria in 1517.
+By 1547, the village was recorded to have paid 472 dirhems or piasters and its inhabitants were classified as part of the Alawite Kalbiyya tribal confederation.